The Greater Manchester Social Value Framework 2020

 Achieving positive change through social value should be part of all ‘business’, so we have broadened the scope of our ground-breaking 2014 GM Social Value Policy, to create a Framework that can be used across all sectors to guide actions and maximise impact for Greater Manchester and its citizens.

-The Framework is built around the following 6 priorities for 2020
+The Framework is built around the following six priorities for 2020

-Using Social Value to make Greater Manchester a better place
+Social Value can make Greater Manchester a better place

 The Framework can be used in many different ways: